 What is a Geospatial Information Scientist?

-A geospatial scientist is someone who uses various computer software programs and tools such as geographic information systems, global positioning systems (GPS), and other remote aerial technology sensors to gather geographic information.
-This helps them determine the best way to use the geographic physical space in which people exist.
+A geospatial information scientist is someone who studies and analyzes how people utilize the physical space around them.
+They help to shape a city, state, country, and ultimately the world in which people live.
+He or she uses various computer software programs and tools such as geographic information systems, global positioning systems (GPS), and other remote aerial technology sensors to gather geographic information.

 What does a Geospatial Information Scientist do?

-Creating software, programming, and performing data analysis on the GIS is also the job of a geospatial scientist.
-They instruct and manage technicians and all other related personnel in GIS procedures.
-A geospatial scientist will also gather and assimilate all collected geographic and cartographic data that may include all potential green spaces, potential and current sources of pollutants, and utility locations for inclusion into maps.
+Creating software, programming, debugging, and performing data analysis on GIS is also the job of a geospatial information scientist.
+They often instruct and manage technicians and all other related personnel in GIS procedures.
+A geospatial information scientist will also gather and assimilate all collected geographic and cartographic data that may include all potential green spaces, potential and current sources of pollutants, and utility locations for inclusion into maps.
 They also assess, watch, and model resources of the environment.

 What is the workplace of a Geospatial Information Scientist like?